Morus rubra: Distribution

 The red mulberry plant is native to the United States.
 M. rubra occurs from the Atlantic coast to the eastern edge of the Great Plains, south to southern Florida and north to southwestern Ontario in Canada.
-The native red mulberry can be mostly found in riparian areas, and is considered rare and threatened in many areas including northeastern United States and southeastern Canada.
+The native red mulberry can be mostly found in riparian areas and is considered rare and threatened in many areas including northeastern United States and southeastern Canada.

 The morphologically similar M. alba is potentially posing a threat to the existence of M. rubra because of the rapid range expansion, aggressive growth patterns, and reproductive advantages over M. rubra.
-The red mulberry is currently considered endangered in Canada, and in the USA, the states of Connecticut and Massachusetts as well as threatened in Michigan and Vermont.
+The red mulberry is currently considered endangered in Canada, and in the US, the states of Connecticut and Massachusetts as well as threatened in Michigan and Vermont.